 Although the white-faced heron and the reef heron sometimes are to be found in the same locality there is no reason why they should be confused.
 In colour, the white-faced is a much lighter bird than the reef heron, appearing almost white, while the other is almost black, that is, if viewed in a good light.
 Moreover, the white-faced heron in flight shows the distal portion of the wings much darker than the remainder, whereas in the reef heron, the whole of the wing is the same dark shade.
 The white-faced, too, is a slimmer looking bird, the reef heron being of a more stocky appearance.
 The reef heron is essentially a bird of the coast, though it is to be seen sometimes a mile or two up a mud-flanked river.
 On the other hand, the white-faced may be seen on tidal harbours and estuaries as well as in inland areas, where it frequents swampy land, lagoons and lakes-areas quite beyond the normal habitat of the reef heron.
-In nesting habits the two birds also differ, the reef heron breeding among rocks on the coast or on islands, and occasionally low down in cavern-like places in trees overhanging the water, whereas the white-faced usually has its nests high up in lofty trees.
+In nesting PLATE I.

 WHITE-FACED HERON, at Karaka, Manukau Harbour.
-One of twelve birds seen there in the winter of 1951.
+Photone of twelve birds seen there in the winter of 1951.